nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/04-kafka-connect/02-debezium-connect/03-debezium-connector-for-mongodb-atlas/Readme.md

 # Debezium connector for MongoDB Atlas

+## Streaming MongoDB Atlas Changes to Kafka with Debezium

 ## Use a Debezium Connector Running on Docker to capture changes from MongoDB Atlas and stream them to a Kafka topic

 ## Table Of Contents